bmjallow/XUGMD/README.md

 All the boilerplates we for the entire project is pull from MultiversX dapp template inheriting the core design See [Unionacy](https://unionacy.wordpress.com/) for more details.

+## Testing
+cypress is use for dapp testing, bugs, new features, flexibility etc

 ## Requirements

 - Node.js version 16.20.0+